emastho/vixenydocs/src/routes/framework/init/+page.md

 An ecosystem of functional web tools, that aims to make code more:

-- Open: All our tools are exportable and can be used in other frameworks and projects
+- `Open` : All our tools are exportable and can be used in other frameworks and projects

-- Reusable: Make it once and use it again, because of the purity of `Vixeny`, every element can be reused and composed in many ways.
+- `Reusable` : Make it once and use it again, because of the purity of `Vixeny`, every element can be reused and composed in many ways.

-- Testable: Thanks to its monolithic structure, it can be tested in any state
+- `Testable` : Thanks to its monolithic structure, it can be tested in any state

-- Smart: Asyncronless with an integrated system that helps you to detect bugs and optimize your code on the fly.
+- `Smart` : Asyncronless with an integrated system that helps you to detect bugs and optimize your code on the fly.

-- Safe and maintainable: Everything is deterministic, and its object-based structure allows the maintainers to easily add things without needing to push broken code changes.
+- `Safe and maintainable` : Everything is deterministic, and its object-based structure allows the maintainers to easily add things without needing to push broken code changes.

-- Fast: Holding the record of being the fastest framework when it comes to `(r: Request) => Response | Promise<Response>` handlers innot only Deno but also Bun.
+- `Fast` : Holding the record of being the fastest framework when it comes to `(r: Request) => Response | Promise<Response>` handlers innot only Deno but also Bun.